MicrosoftDocs/powerquery-docs/powerquery-docs/working-with-duplicates.md

 ![Final table with duplicates removed on all columns](images/me-working-with-duplicates-table-row-duplicates-final.png)

+>[!Note]
+>This operation can also be done with a subset of columns.
+Multi-selection operates over the entire tuple and not individual columns.

 ### From a single column
 From your initial table, in this example you want to identify and remove the duplicates by using only the **Category** column from your table.